vshantam/Disaster-Tweet-Classification/README.md

 <H3> This Project is to work on Natural language processing techniques to slove  language based problems.</H3>

 This project deals with the classification problem for the disaster tweets.
-So that it can be classified that which tweets is the real disaster twets.
+So that it can be classified that which tweets is the real disaster tweets.

 <H3> Pre requisistes</H3>